The Bose 700 noise-canceling headphones are so good, they block out the sound of your disappearing money

 Typically, Bose hasn't offered users much in the way of customizable settings but it is here.
 You can adjust the level of noise-cancelling in the app and there's a dedicated button on the headphone that allows you to toggle between low, high and a zero noise-cancelling mode that Bose refers to as a true "transparency" mode.

-Impressively, in when you're in that transparency mode you essentially hear the outside world as your ears normally would.
-In the demo, I it was hard to tell the difference between having the headphones on your off.
-Holding the noise cancelling button puts you right into transparency mode so you can talk to someone while you're wearing the headphones -- to a flight attendant on a plane, for example.
+Impressively, when you're in that transparency mode you essentially hear the outside world as your ears normally would.
+In the demo, it was hard to tell the difference between having the headphones on your off.
+Holding the noise-cancelling button puts you right into transparency mode so you can talk to someone while you're wearing the headphones -- to a flight attendant on a plane, for example.

 Sound comparisons